 The stress and strain of the last six months in business has impacted everyone's mental health.
 Through such trying times it really can be difficult to 'stay positive’ or ‘keep fighting’ and hopefully what we have learned during these times is that it’s ok not to be ok.

-Today is World Suicide Prevention Day and the Boost My Business Spotlight is on a new clothing brand who are challenging people to start the conversations that are badly needed to help save lives.
+The Boost My Business Spotlight is on a new clothing brand who are challenging people to start the conversations that are badly needed to help save lives.

 Fiona Alston spoke to Mark Donnelly, founder of HUH Clothing, who supports Irish mental health charities through the sale of his thought-provoking products.